chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_stringkeystringvaluepair.md

 # stringKeyStringValuePair resource type

-Key value pair where key is a string and value is a string.
+Represents a key-value pair where the key is a string and the value is a string.

 ## Properties
 | Property	   | Type	|Description|